exoplatform/exo-documentation/docs/Dev_eXo_Addons.rst

         </component-plugin>
       </external-component-plugins>

-One you deployed your plugin, you will see it added in Reward administration UI:
+Once you deployed your plugin, you will see it added in Reward administration UI:

 |CustomRewardPlugin|